Chapter 2 : Late Night Visitor

 A quick check of his watch told Harry that it was shortly after two o’clock in the morning.
 He pondered the idea of summoning Kreacher, and asking him for a bite to eat before deciding that what he really needed right now more than food was more sleep.

 Snape was awoken from a dreamless sleep by a woman dressed in the St. Mungo’s lime green robes typical of those that were usually worn by healers.
 He carefully studied the woman as he worked to wake himself up fully.
-This woman had a heart shaped face with perfectly proportioned features, pale porcelain like skin, and jet black hair that framed her face.
+This woman had a heart shaped face with perfectly proportioned features, pale white skin that looked almost porcelain, and jet black hair that framed her face.
 The most striking feature of this woman was her eyes that were sliver-grey speckled with the brightest blue flecks.
 She was, Snape decided, rather attractive in an unusual kind of way.

 She held out a stone cup filled with a warm, neon yellow liquid in it.
 “This is the anti-venom.
 While I am mostly certain that I was able to remove most of the venom myself, I would feel more comfortable if you completed this treatment as well.
 Just as a precaution.
 I brewed enough for two more doses.”